 I’ve been thinking why it is some of us are more comfortable allowing the ‘planner-within’ to take a back seat while our creative, intuitive mind makes an intuitive vision board.
 And then there are others among us who cannot resist the urge to interfere and control the outcome.

-If, in creating your vision board, you allowed your thinking-mind to influence your choice of images in any shape or form then you have not created an Intuitive vision Board.
-The thinking-mind has interceded to create an intentional vision board.
-There is nothing wrong with this.
-It just produces a different outcome.
+If, in creating a vision board or visioning, you allowed your thinking-mind to influence your choice of images in any shape or form then you have not accessed your intuition.
+You have produced an intentional vision board, which contains mostly things you know about already.
+There’s nothing wrong with this but there’s nothing new or innovative in it either.

-The answer I got: It’s driven by the need to feel secure.
+I believe it’s driven by the need to feel secure.

-Acting on the belief we are in charge of our own destiny, we insist on determining what this will look like.
-Then focus on it until we get a result.
+Acting on the belief that we are in charge of our own destiny, we insist on determining what this will look like.
+We are then required to focus on this until we get the desired result.

 “There is a contradiction in wanting to be perfectly secure in a universe whose very nature is momentariness and fluidity.”
 Alan Watts from The Wisdom of insecurity.

-In our attempt to manipulate Life our way is a hidden assumption that because we want something, we are entitled to have it.
-However evidence proves the contrary that however much we use our will power, we have little control over the machinations of Life.
+In our attempt to manipulate Life the way we want it is a hidden assumption.
+Just because we want something, we are entitled to have it.
+However evidence proves the contrary that however much we extol our will power, we still exert little control over the grand machinations of Life.

 Jobs are lost, babies don’t come, house sales fall through and Trump becomes President again.

 The unexpected, the shocking, the outrageous happen despite our best efforts.
-It’s our judgements about these that cause us more stress, a stress that endures, rather than experiencing the events fully in the moment and moving on.
+It’s our judgements about these that cause us more stress, a stress that endures.
+Rather than allow ourselves to experience events fully in the moment and move on, we remain glued to them.

-What if a less stressful approach is to get more comfortable with uncertainty.
-To accept Life in all its glorious unpredictability, rather than resist or complain about what happens.
+What if a less stressful approach would be to become more comfortable with uncertainty.
+To accept Life in all its glorious unpredictability instead of resisting what happens and then complaining about it.

 “There is nothing good or bad, but thinking makes it so,” sayeth Shakespeare in Hamlet.

-Efforts are wasted in attempting to make ourselves feel secure.
-The ego goes to great lengths to build fortifications and create the illusion of security.
-Yet, inside the fortress, it can feel isolating.
-And there is a need to defend our own corner.
-And yet Life continues to be uncertain.
+Efforts are wasted in our attempts to make ourselves feel secure.
+The ego personality goes to great lengths to build fortifications around it to create the illusion of security.
+Yet, inside the fortress, it can feel isolating and there is a need to defend our own corner.

-All goal-setting and intentional vision boards are an attempt to make things go our way, as opposed to the way Life wants to take us.
+Most goal-setting and intentional visioning boards are an attempt to make things go our way, as opposed to the way Life wants to take us.
 Our efforts to flee from insecurity to security, uncertainty to certainty, are attempts to escape the matrix of Life in which we are an integral part.

 Does this mean we shouldn’t protect ourselves from crocodiles?

 No!
-But it does mean feeling secure and experiencing a rich, authentic, fulfilling Life are opposites.
+But it does mean feeling totally secure versus experiencing a rich, authentic, and fulfilling Life are in some ways opposites.

 Improvisational-minded people are creative, intuitive, and inspired.
-They allow Life to morph as is necessary and are willing to go with the change in direction mid-course, without being derailed by it.
+They allow Life to morph when it does without putting up a protest.
+They are willing to change direction mid-course, without being unduly derailed by it.

 “Life is a dance and when you are dancing you are not intent on getting somewhere.
 The meaning and purpose is the dance.”
 Alan Watts again.

 The quest for certainty is what blocks the intuition and creativity.
-It’s in the nature of uncertainty, which by definition is in the moment, without reference to the past or future, that real power, authority and progress lie.
+It’s in the nature of uncertainty, which by definition is in the moment, without reference to the past or future, that the real power, authority and progress lies.

-A wiser approach may require us to adopt a more open-hearted attitude.
-A willingness to trust that Life knows best along with a greater acceptance of events beyond our control.
-To respect the flow of life and be ready to flow with it, participating with what is unfolding rather than fighting against it.
+A wiser approach requires a willingness to trust that Life knows best and to cultivate a greater acceptance of events beyond our control.
+To pay greater respect for the flow of life by being ready to flow with it, participating in what’s unfolding rather than fighting against it.

-Have you noticed that which starts out looking like a disaster can end up being a blessing in disguise.
-It would seem like the more challenging the situation we encounter, can call up even more life force to bring about the necessary changes.
+Have you noticed that sometimes the thing that starts out looking like a disaster can end up being a blessing in disguise.
+And it would seem the more challenging the situation we face, the more force we need to call upon to bring about the necessary changes.